-There are many other types of HITs.
-A Medical Laboratory Information Systems (MLIS) HIT for supporting the laboratory workflow from the test request to the specimen labeling to the creation of the lab report.
-Data Repositories or Data Warehouses HIT for structured information storage and support of research surveys in academia and industry.
-A Decision Support Systems (DSS) HIT for assistance with clinical decisions through evaluation of evidence-based knowledge in the context of patient specific data.
-Sample DSS functions include: drug interaction alerts or reminders for specific guideline-based interventions during healthcare, reminders for vaccine shots during a child's physical reminders to check blood pressure or glucose levels for individuals with chronic diseases, etc. A Practice Management Systems (PMS) HIT for processing financial, demographic, and nonhealthcare information about patients as well as scheduling, claim submission to payers, and other tasks.
-Electronic prescribing (e-prescribing) HITs for reviewing drug and formulary coverage and transmitting prescriptions electronically to a local pharmacy.
-E-prescribing can be integrated into EHRs and other HITs to also screen drug interactions and allergies.
-A billing system HIT supporting payers such as insurance companies or employers to process claims and bill patients.
+Other HISs of note are: Medical Laboratory Information Systems (MLIS) for supporting the laboratory workflow from the test request to the specimen labeling to the creation of the lab report; Data Repositories or Data Warehouses for structured information storage and support of research surveys in academia and industry; and, Decision support systems (DSSs) for assistance with clinical decisions through evaluation of evidence-based knowledge in the context of patient specific data.
+Examples of functionality are drug interaction alerts or reminders for specific guideline-based interventions during healthcare (e.g., reminders for vaccine shots during a child's physical) and the care of patients with chronic disease (e.g., reminders to check blood pressure or glucose levels).
+Information can be presented by a DSS in a patient-centric view of individual care or in an aggregate view in order to support population-wide health management.
+Practice Management Systems (PMS) are for processing financial, demographic, and non-medical information about patients as well as scheduling, claim submission to payers, and other tasks; Electronic prescribing (e-prescribing) systems for reviewing drug and formulary coverage and transmitting prescriptions electronically to a local pharmacy.
+Systems can be integrated into clinical information systems to also screen drug interactions and allergies; Billing systems supporting payers such as insurance companies or employer to process claims and bill patients.

 Healthcare is a fundamentally collaborative discipline in which patients, particularly with chronic medical conditions, are treated by a wide range of medical providers in both outpatient (medical office or clinic) and inpatient (hospital) settings.
 This involvement poses a unique set of problems for data exchange including: a large number of stakeholders, workflows that routinely cross institutional boarders, and a lack of data/information standardization.
 Consider a case in which a patient who suffered from a heart attack presents himself with flu symptoms at a physician's office.
-When the physician attempts to retrieve an overview of the patient's medical history, their HIT might simultaneously obtain records from an EHR at the hospital's emergency room (ER), where the patient was provided with care, and an EHR at a rehabilitation clinic, where the patient went as part of the recovery process, and from the patient's insurance company, which covered the cost of treatment.
+When the physician attempts to retrieve an overview of the patient's medical history, their HIS might simultaneously obtain records from the hospital's emergency room (ER), where the patient was provided with care, the hospital clinic, where he was an inpatient during his recovery, and from his insurance company, which covered the cost of his treatments.
 While the record from the ER might be coding the patient's condition as Myocardial Infarction, the inpatient record can use the nonstandard description Heart Attack in combination with a decimal code, and the billing information might refer to a proprietary coding system that identifies the condition through an alphanumeric string.
-The significant challenge for HIE is to recognize that those three records belong to the same single individual and describe the same event (through a mapping of terms and semantics) to ensure that the medical history retrieved by the physician treating the patient's current flu symptoms lists the heart attack as one single incident, despite the incoherence and multiple locations of the source data.
+The significant challenge for HIE is to recognize that those three records belong to the same single individual and describe the same event (through a mapping of terms and semantics) in order to ensure that the medical history retrieved by the physician treating the patient's current flu symptoms lists the heart attack as one single incident, despite the incoherence of the source data.

-This implies that to ensure correct and safe data transport between stakeholders, an HIE solution first has to overcome technical communication barriers between the participating systems, which can be only achieved by the establishment of nationally recognized standards for the transfer of healthcare data from both syntactic and semantic perspectives.
-In addition, an integrated HIE must not only enable the transport of the physical data, but also ensure that the meaning of exchanged information is maintained throughout the communication process.
+This implies that in order to ensure correct and safe data transport between stakeholders, an HIE solution first has to overcome technical communication barriers between the participating systems, which can be only achieved by the establishment of nationally recognized standards for the transfer of medical data from both syntactic and semantic perspectives.
+In addition, an integrated HIE must not only to enable the transport of the physical data, but also to ensure that the meaning of exchanged information is maintained throughout the communication process.
 This second step can be achieved through a uniform utilization of medical ontology frameworks and common term databases which can translate heterogeneous names, codes, and identifiers to one common meaning (Demurjian, Saripalle, & Berhe, 2009).